10 Best Bike Locks Compared and Fully Reviewed

-This brand is known from making very solid bike locks.
+This brand is known from making very solid bicycle locks.
 This one is resistant to cropping and twisting.
-Their locks have been tested many times and they did the job.
+They have been tested many times and they did the job.

 The height is 300mm and the width is 108 mm.
 It’s not the smallest on our list and there may be a problem to wear it in the pocket.

-Thanks to the Powercell double locking mechanism, pulling attacks or hitting won’t be efficient and your bike will be protected every time you use the lock.
-X Plus locking system is well designed.
-The automatic keyhole cover is easy in using and it also protects the lock against corrosion.
+Thanks to the Powercell double locking mechanism, pulling attacks or hitting won’t be efficient and your bicycle will be protected every time you use it.
+The X Plus system is well designed.
+The automatic keyhole cover is easy in using and it also protects the metal against corrosion.

 There’s a LED illuminated key along with special code card.